fb55/entities/scripts/trie/README.md

   \        \         \         \
    \        \         \         jump table offset
     \        \         flag if the value uses two bytes (for surrugate pairs)
-     \        number of branch data bytes
+     \        number of branches
-      node marker
+      has value flag
 ```

-The higher 8 bit are relevant for distinguishing nodes from edges, the lower
-ones provide supplemental information.
+If the _has value_ flag is set, the node will immediately be followed by the
+value.
+If it has any branch data (indicated by the _number of branches_ or the
+_jump table offset_ being set), it will then be followed by the branch data.

-#### Branch data
+### Branch data

 Branches can be represented in three different ways:

--   If we only have a single branch, and this branch wasn't encoded earlier in
+1. If we only have a single branch, and this branch wasn't encoded earlier in
-    the tree, we set the branch number to 0 and the jump table offset to the
+    the tree, we set the number of branch to 0 and the jump table offset to the
-    branch data.
-The behavior of the branch is then identical to an edge.
+    branch value.
+The node will be followed by the serialized branch.
--   If the branches edges are close to one another, we use a jump table.
+2. If the branch values are close to one another, we use a jump table.
 This is
     indicated by the jump table offset not being 0.
 The jump table is an array
     of destination indices.
-Index 0 is used for the value of the jump table
-    offset.
--   If the branches edges are far apart, we use a dictionary.
+3. If the branch values are far apart, we use a dictionary.
 Branch data is
     represented by two arrays, following one after another.
 The first array
     contains sorted transition code points, the second one the corresponding
     next edge/node indices.
-The traversing algorithm will use a binary search to
+The traversing algorithm will use binary search to
     find the key, and will then use the corresponding value as the jump target.

-The original `parse5` implementation only used the dictionary approach.
-Adding
+The original `parse5` implementation used a radix tree as the basis for the
-the alternative approaches led to a size reduction of the tree.
+encoded structure.
+It used a dictionary (see (3) above), as well as a variation
+of (1) for edges of the radix tree.
+The implementation in `entities` allowed us
+to use a trie when starting to decode, and gave us some space savings in the
+output.